datacarpentry/python-ecology-lesson/04-merging-data.md

 Storing data in this way has many benefits including:

-1. it ensures consistency in the spelling of species attributes (genus, species and taxa) given each species is only entered once.
+1. It ensures consistency in the spelling of species attributes (genus, species and taxa) given each species is only entered once.
 Imagine the possibilities for spelling errors when entering the genus and species thousands of times!
 2. It also makes it easy for us to make changes to the species information once without having to find each instance of it in the larger survey data.
 3. It optimizes the size of our data.
-4. And more!

 ## Joining Two DataFrames